-The Office of Disability Prevention for Children (ODPC) is seeking volunteers in Central Texas to assist program staff with local and statewide education and public awareness initiatives aimed at preventing intellectual and developmental disabilities in children ages 0 to 12.
-Central Texas volunteers can help out from home.
+Volunteer from your home - The Office of Disability Prevention for Children (ODPC) is seeking volunteers in the Austin-area to assist program staff with local and statewide education and public awareness mailout initiative aimed at preventing intellectual and developmental disabilities in children ages 0 to 12.
+Central Texas volunteers can prepare the materials in their homes.
 Our volunteers receive training, flexible schedules, as well as ongoing support and recognition.

 No additional volunteer opportunities at this time.

 About Office of Disability Prevention for Children - HHSC

 701 W. 51st Street, MC 1422, Austin, TX 78751, US

 The Office of Disability Prevention for Children works to promote respect, foster understanding, and highlight the importance of prevention and early intervention initiatives in the lives of Texas children and families.

 Although we do not provide direct services to children and families, our goal is to prevent disability before it happens and minimize any negative consequences through: